 Our Dementia Priorities

 It is possible to be happy and live well with dementia.
 However, many residents will not always feel comfortable or content.
 Often this may be because their needs are not met, which can result in residents feeling a range of confusing and frightening emotions.
 When caring for our residents who are living with dementia, we have three main areas of focus that we keep in mind: Communication & Relationships, Environment, and Nutrition & Hydration.
-This focus helps us deliver care that is centred to each individual and their needs, taking into account their type of dementia, their personality, and what they like and dislike.
-With this in mind, we’re able to care for and support each resident individually with an approach that best reflect their needs.

 Four Seasons Health Care Group's dementia priorities